safari_search_tabs

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like safari_read_tab or list_safari_bookmarks.
-The description does not set any context for its use.
+No guidance on when to use this tool versus alternatives like safari_read_tab or other search tools.
+The description only states what it does, without context for when it's appropriate.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.